Drizzr/MCG_segmentation/README.md

   <em><b>(a)</b> Training and testing accuracy curves over 100 epochs.
 As shown, the peak testing performance is reached around epoch 28. <b>(b)</b> The cosine annealing learning rate schedule, decaying from 10<sup>-3</sup> to 10<sup>-5</sup>.</em>
 </div>

+ To select the optimal model and prevent overfitting, a strategy of early stopping was employed.
+The selection criterion was the sample-wise F1-score on the validation set, which evaluates the classification performance for each individual time step in the signal.
+The model weights from the epoch yielding the highest sample-wise F1-score were then retained for the final, event-based evaluation.

 ### 8.2.
 Summary of Model Performance